Adonis' FFXIV Characters

 Phoenicia Malqir

 Phoenicia is the current Shaman of the Malqir tribe in the Steppe, following the passing of her Grandmother.
+She spends some of her time training the next, a girl from her tribe.

 In her youth, Phoe was supposed to become Malqir Khatun, because she beat her father, then Khan, at Kharaqiq.
 Instead she ran away with her sisters and brothers.